 - Building demand: develop new models and approaches to understand how we can drive more demand for nutritious foods in a market setting.

-- Ease of doing business in nutrition: supporting governments to prioritise, facilitate and encourage business action and investment to improve diets.
+- Enabling business to advance nutrition: supporting governments to prioritise, facilitate and encourage business action and investment to improve diets.

 - Innovation: identification of key barriers in nutritious food value chains which require innovation, and leverage of new technological innovations to surface new ideas to overcome these.